Best Things to do in Mexico (Bucket List)

 There’s also lots of nice restaurants and amenities nearby so you can easily spend the whole day here.
 Whilst most backpacking itineraries involve a lot of moving around, here’s your opportunity to treat yourself!

 Tolantongo is quite remote.
 Although you can make it a day trip from Pachuca, its best to stay in the nearby city of Ixmiquilpan, and then taking a shuttle over to the site before the hordes of tourists arrive on the buses.
+Read how to get to Tolantongo for more guidence.

 Quick note – those who don’t like heights may want to close their eyes, as you’ll be zigzagging down the canyon to reach this beauty!